paulobrandao-dev/react-material/README.md

 React Material is a component library that is built based on the principles of the Material 3 design system.

-> This isn't the official release, just beta release to validate the development while the documentation is writing.
+> This isn't the official release yet, just a beta release to validate the development while the documentation is writing.

 ## Quick setup